probcomp/Venturecxx/test/README.md

 When writing tests, we recommend interacting with Venture through the `venture.test.config` module (in `test/config.py`) to be as generic as is appropriate for the test.
+In particular, if a new test is not generic across backends, please decorate it with `@venture.test.config.in_backend` (or `@gen_in_backend` for generators), whose docstrings see.

 Statistical Tests
 -----------------